airr-community/ogrdb_contrib/README.md

 3. **Validate Evidence**: Run `check_evidence_file.py` to verify evidence file

 This will verify that the evidence file is complete and consistent with the genomic sequences.
 It checks required fields, coordinate validity, feature adjacency, and sequence matching.
 Fix any reported errors before proceeding.
+If you referenced Genbank accessions, the script can download the sequences automatically.
+Otherwise you can provide local FASTA files.

 4. **Populate Upload File**: Run `populate_upload_file.py`

 This will select evidence from the evidence file and populate the upload file with sequences and coordinates.
-It will check that evidence is available for all alleles.
+It will check that evidence is available for all alleles marked as `Unrearranged` or `Unrearranged and rearranged`.
 The script also creates coordinates in the upload file for sequences with rearranged-only inference type.
 Fix any reported errors before proceeding.

+5. **Complete Upload File**: Add details for any sequences with rearranged-only inference type

+For alleles with `Rearranged only` inference type, complete the upload file by adding:
+- `sequence`
+- `sequence_gapped` (for V genes)
+- `gene_start`
+- `gene_end`

+Typically, `sequence` will just be the sequence of the core coding region (V-, D-, J- or C-REGION).
+In this case `gene_start` will be 1 and `gene_end` will be the length of the sequence.
+If you do have additional sequence (e.g., UTRs, leader sequences), you can include coordinates for these as well. `gene_start` and `gene_end` coordinates should indicate the core coding region within the larger sequence.

+As in the evidence file, the following additional notes apply:

+- For J genes, `j_codon_frame` and `j_cdr3_end` must also be completed.
+The [receptor-utils](https://github.com/williamdlees/receptor_utils) tool `annot_j` can be used to determine `j_codon_frame` and `j_cdr3_end` values.
+- For C genes, the transmembrane sequence should be put in `sequence`, `gene_start` should be 1 and `gene_end` should be the length of `sequence`.
+- For IG heavy chain C genes, if the secretory domain sequence is available, it should be put in the `c_sc_sequence` field.

 5. **Validate Upload**: Run `check_upload_file.py` to verify upload file completeness
 6. **Upload**: Upload validated files to OGRDB